Data Table

 In summary, the Data Mappings feature in the Avonni Data Table doesn't just link your Salesforce data to the table columns; it also allows you to customize how each column functions and appears.

-When you activate inline editing for a field, a pencil icon appears next to the data.
+A pencil icon appears next to the data when you activate inline editing for a field.
 Users click the icon to edit.

 For even faster edits, choose "Display as Input."
 This transforms the field into an editable input box, eliminating the need for extra clicks.